zephyrproject-rtos/zephyr/doc/develop/languages/rust/bindings.rst

 Using the Bindings
 ******************

-In general, using direct bindings to C function from Rust is a bit more difficult than calling them from C.  Although all of these calls are considered "unsafe", and must be placed in an ``unsafe`` block, the rust language has stricter constraints on what is allowed, even by unsafe code.
-Although the intent of the Rust on Zephyr project is to allow full use of Zephyr, without needing to resort to unsafe code, it is understandable that this implementation will be incomplete, and some applications may require resorting to, what is sometimes referred to as "The Dark Arts".
+In general, using direct bindings to C functions from Rust is a bit more difficult than calling them from C.  Although all of these calls are considered "unsafe", and must be placed in an ``unsafe`` block, the Rust language has stricter constraints on what is allowed, even by unsafe code.
+The intent of supporting the Rust Language on Zephyr project is to allow full use of Zephyr, without needing to resort to unsafe code, it is understandable that this implementation will be incomplete, and some applications may require resorting to, what is sometimes referred to as "The Dark Arts".
 The `Rustinomicon`_ is a good resource for those wishing to delve into this area.

 .. _Rustinomicon: https://doc.rust-lang.org/nomicon/